 All tickets Issued by the Police Department and Code Enforcement are handled through the Town’s Municipal Court.
-Municipal Court is held the first two Tuesdays at 3:00 PM at Town Hall presided by the Honorable Judge Lawrence Duffy and the Honorable Judge Francis Cornely.
-The Municipal Court office is open from 8:00 AM. to 4:30 PM.
+Municipal Court is held the first two Tuesdays at 3:00 PM at Town Hall presided by the Honorable Judge Francis Cornely.
+The Municipal Court office is open from 8:00 AM. to 4:30 PM Monday through Friday.

 Those who do not wish to appear in court may pay the full fine indicated on the ticket at Town Hall.
 All fines are due prior to the commencement of court on the assigned court date indicated on your ticket.
 Failure to pay will be pursued as indicated within the law.
 Continuances may be requested by submitting the Request for a Continuance form (PDF).
 No continuances will be accepted within 24 hours of the scheduled court date.
 Any requests regarding dispositions, ticket copies or Freedom of Information Act may be subject to court fees.